jgendreau77/7xx/README.md

 - added mountain styles to style.css file and made change to mountain height and px
 - added js to randomize position of mountains when screen is refreshed

+704
+- added snow div to index.html
+- added snow styles to style.css
+- added js to make it snow